-The Ukrainian Classical Voice Project is a groundbreaking educational initiative focusing on giving voice to the underrepresented composers of Ukraine, while also celebrating and promoting my nation’s stunning musical heritage.
+The Ukrainian Classical Voice Project is a newly founded groundbreaking educational initiative which focuses on giving voice to the underrepresented composers of Ukraine, while also celebrating and promoting my nation’s stunning musical heritage.

 Irina helped organize and performed as a guest artist at the Ukraine Day at the Saratoga Race Track which celebrated the nation’s independence day from the former Soviet Union.

 This fundraiser hosted by New York State Racing Association and the NY Capital Region branch of Ukrainian Congress Committee of America collected 60K in war aid for Ukraine.

 Irina is interviewed by the News-10 ABC team about the Songs from the Heart Benefit for Ukraine concert at the renowned Troy Music Hall which she has organized with the help of her colleagues, students and local community leaders.
 All proceeds were sent to Ukraine as a humanitarian relief.